A Closer Look at Model Collapse: From a Generalization-to-Memorization Perspective: Model Collapses from Generalization to Memorization

 \section{Model Collapses from Generalization to Memorization}

 In this section, we empirically demonstrate the transition from generalization to memorization that occurs over recursive iterations, and investigate the underlying factors driving this transition.
-All experiments in this section are conducted on the CIFAR-10 dataset \citep{krizhevsky2009learning} using a UNet-based DDPM model \citep{DBLP:conf/nips/HoJA20}, under the \textit{replace} paradigm, where each model is trained solely on samples generated by the model from the previous iteration.
+All experiments in this section are conducted on the CIFAR-10 dataset \autocite{krizhevsky2009learning} using a UNet-based DDPM model \autocite{DBLP:conf/nips/HoJA20}, under the \textit{replace} paradigm, where each model is trained solely on samples generated by the model from the previous iteration.
 However, in \Cref{App:additional_result}, we extend the explorations to other datasets and paradigms, where the conclusion remains valid.

-\paragraph{Generalization Score.} To quantify generalization ability, we adopt the \textit{generalization score} \citep{yoon2023diffusion,DBLP:conf/icml/AlaaBSS22,pmlr-v235-zhang24cn}, defined as the average distance between each generated image and its nearest training image:
+\paragraph{Generalization Score.} To quantify generalization ability, we adopt the \textit{generalization score} \autocite{yoon2023diffusion,DBLP:conf/icml/AlaaBSS22,pmlr-v235-zhang24cn}, defined as the average distance between each generated image and its nearest training image:

 where $\kappa (\cdot,\cdot):\mathbb{R}^d\times\mathbb{R}^d\to\mathbb{R}$ denotes a distance metric between two data points.
 A higher generalization score $\mathtt{GS}(n)$ indicates that the model generates novel images rather than replicating training samples.